 Service Approvals operate on a triennial (three year) cycle.
 At the start of each cycle a full Assessment is required.
 The scope of this Assessment will be all of the functionality described for the service, be it a Full Service or a Component Service.
 In each of the following two years a lesser scope of surveillance assessment is required.
 In these Assessments, known as an Annual Conformity Review, a subset of the applicable criteria are Assessed.

 As an option, the very initial Assessment may only assess the service in a ‘static’ sense, (i.e., it has yet to commence operations).
 This is known as a ‘Ready To Operate’ Assessment.
 This Assessment is intended to permit the CSP to show that their service meets the applicable criteria in a conformant manner, but for the fact that it cannot yet be shown to be operating in a conformant manner.
-After a specified minimum period of time of operations the service offered by the CSP can then be subjected to a ‘Fully Operational Service’ Assessment, which will address those criteria which now have operational records available for the demonstration of conformity.
+After a specified minimum period of time of operations, the service offered by the CSP can then be subjected to a ‘Fully Operational Service’ Assessment, which will address those criteria which now have operational records available for the demonstration of conformity.
 Until the ‘Fully Operational Service’ Assessment has been successfully concluded, the initial Triennial Assessment is not considered concluded nor the three-year cycle started.

 PRIMARY DOCUMENTS

 The KIAF has a number of primary documents, authority for which falls under either the ARB or the IAWG.
-These documents are available either in the public domain or exclusively to members of Kantara Initiative.
+These documents are available either in the public domain or by request.
 These documents are:

 Document reference: KIAF-1050